thejinchao/turbolink-libraries/README.md

 Libraries for TurboLink
 =====
 [Unreal Engine](https://www.unrealengine.com/) compatibile gRPC libraries, include [abesil](https://github.com/abseil/abseil-cpp), [re2](https://github.com/google/re2), [protobuf](https://github.com/protocolbuffers/protobuf/tree) and [gRPC](https://github.com/grpc).
 This repo is part of [TurboLink](https://github.com/thejinchao/turbolink), an Unreal Engine gRPC plugin.
+You can compile these libraries according to the method below, or directly download the [pre-compiled binaries](https://github.com/thejinchao/turbolink-libraries/releases) to avoid manual building.

 # How to build these libraries